mdschatz/rote/doc/source/core/dist_tensor.rst

       Return the number of entries of type `T` that we have locally allocated space for.

-   .. cpp:function:: const tmen::Grid& Grid() const
+   .. cpp:function:: const rote::Grid& Grid() const

       Return the grid that this distributed tensor is distributed over.

-   .. cpp:function:: const tmen::GridView GetGridView() const
+   .. cpp:function:: const rote::GridView GetGridView() const

       Return the logical grid (GridView) that this distributed tensor is distributed over.